ietf-teep/architecture/draft-ietf-teep-architecture.md

 It may happen that a TA was previously considered trustworthy but is later found to be buggy or compromised.
-In this case, the TAM can initiate the removal of the TA by notifying devices to remove the TA (and potentially the REE or device owner to remove any Untrusted Application that depend on the TA).
+In this case, the TAM can initiate the removal of the TA by notifying devices to remove the TA (and potentially the REE or Device Owner to remove any Untrusted Application that depend on the TA).
 If the TAM does not currently have a connection to the TEEP Agent on a device, such a notification would occur the next time connectivity does exist.
 That is, to recover, the TEEP Agent